 Section 4.

 The Executive Committee will not consider the applicant’s race, gender, religion, sexual orientation, or political ideology during deliberations.
 Section 5.
 Once all applications have been considered, the Executive Committee will submit recommendations to the University Administration for final approval.

+Section 5.

+SGA composition to university of Illinois Springfield campus senate shall consist of the President, Internal-vice president, Student representative to the board of trustees, and two senators appointed via a self nomination then a vote of SGA at large.
+Aswell as two alternatives appointed by the president.

 Article XI: Amending the Bylaws